-- A good quality single or double bed and mattress with mattress cover. - Wardrobe - Chest of drawers - Study desk of a good size, with room for computer equipment and work space. - Study chair - Bookshelves or bookcase - A lock that operates by use of a thumb turn button from the inside. - Curtains/blinds (and additional net curtains/blinds for ground floor bedrooms if there are curtains) - Wash basin: optional (see section on wash basins, page 5)
+- A good quality single or double bed and mattress with mattress cover. - Wardrobe - Chest of drawers - Study desk of a good size, with room for a computer equipment and work space. - Study chair - Bookshelves or bookcase - A lock that operates by use of a thumb turn button from the inside. - Net curtains or blinds in ground floor bedroom windows - Wash basin if there are 5 or more tenants See section Wash basins on p.5